Helmuts Balderis

-Helmuts Balderis-Sildedzis (born 31 July 1952) is a former Soviet and Latvian ice hockey player.
-He played right wing, participated in the Soviet team's losing effort in the Miracle on Ice, and played part of a single season in the NHL after being drafted in 1989 by the Minnesota North Stars, becoming the oldest player to be drafted by an NHL team at the age of 36.
+Helmuts Balderis-Sildedzis (born 31 July 1952) is a former Soviet and Latvian professional ice hockey player.
+He played on the right wing and participated at the 1980 Winter Olympics, where the Soviet team unexpectedly lost to the United States.
+He played part of a single season in the National Hockey League after being drafted in 1989 by the Minnesota North Stars, becoming the oldest player to be drafted by an NHL team at the age of 36.
+In 1998, he was inducted into International Ice Hockey Federation Hall of Fame.

 Playing career

-Balderis played in the Soviet Hockey League for Dinamo Riga (1969–1977, 1980–1985) and CSKA Moscow (1977–80).
+Balderis played in the Soviet Hockey League for Dinamo Riga (1969–1977, 1980–1985) and CSKA Moscow (1977–80), having been transferred to the latter as a precondition for being accepted in the Soviet national team.
 He was the leading scorer in the 1977 and 1984 seasons, winning the Player of the Year award in 1977.
-He was the best player of Soviet-occupied Latvia in the 1970s and 1980s and the most prolific scorer from that country, tallying 333 goals in Soviet league play.
+He was the best player of the Latvian SSR in the 1970s and 1980s and the most prolific scorer from the republic, tallying 333 goals in Soviet league play.

-Balderis played for the Soviet national team, on the losing side of the Miracle on Ice game in 1980 but winning the World Championships in 1978, 1979 and 1983.
-Balderis represented the USSR in five IIHF World Championships (1976–1979, 1983), 1976 Canada Cup and 1980 Winter Olympics.
+Balderis played for the Soviet national team at multiple tournaments, winning the silver medal at the 1980 Winter Olympics and gold medals at the World Championships in 1978, 1979 and 1983.
+Overall, Balderis played in five World Championships (1976–1979, 1983), 1976 Canada Cup and 1980 Winter Olympics.
 He was named Best Forward in the 1977 World Championships.
-He was not selected for the USSR's 1984 Olympic team and played in only one major international tournament after he left CSKA Moscow to go back to play for Dinamo Riga in 1980.
+Balderis was not selected for the USSR's 1984 Olympic team and played in only one major international tournament after he left CSKA Moscow to go back to play for Dinamo Riga in 1980.

 In 1985, Balderis retired and became a coach in Japan.
 He returned in 1989, when Soviet players were allowed to play in the NHL.
-Balderis was drafted by the Minnesota North Stars, playing 26 games and scored 3 goals with 6 assists.
-He became the oldest ever player drafted by an NHL team (36) and the oldest player to score his first goal (37).
+Balderis was drafted by the Minnesota North Stars, playing 26 games and scoring 3 goals with 6 assists.
+He became the oldest player drafted by an NHL team (36) and the oldest player to score his first goal (37).
 He retired again after one season in Minnesota, but came out of retirement for the second time when Latvia regained its independence.
 Balderis played several games for the newly recreated Latvian national team (in 1992), serving as its captain and scoring 2 goals.
 He later coached the team and served as its general manager.
-He currently serves as board member of the Latvian Ice Hockey Federation.
+As of 2017, he serves as a board member of the Latvian Ice Hockey Federation.

-In 1998, he was inducted into IIHF International Hockey Hall of Fame.